DreamEp/MySurvivorClone/README.md

   	- At 0.3 of our animation we change the frame to 1
   	- At 0.6 then we reset it to frame 0
   	- Reference the animation on our code in a func function _ready() which is intern to Godot working since the start we reference our walk animation
-- There is 4 ways to refer our nodes:
-  - Directly refer it with his name using $name / if we change the name or path we have to change in each area..
-  - Using @onready variable and the reference $ / if we change the name or path we have to change it in one area.
-  - Using @onready variable with access unique name (get_node("%name")) / long to setup but if we change the path there is nothing to change in our code but it has to be an unique name
-  - Using a function to fetch the node get_tree().get_first_node_in_group("sprite_in_group") / powerfull if we don't know the exact name of the node but it long to setup.

 ### 4.1 Facing right direction